 This course explores common business ethics questions that frequently arise in nonprofit settings.
-Students learn to handle unethical issues, make morally sound decisions, and ensure that they follow protocol related to grants and funding.
+Students learn to handle potentially unethical situations, make morally sound decisions and ensure adherence to grant and funding protocol.

-This course gives students the skills necessary to use their position as a nonprofit executive director to represent their organization and raise funds.
+This course teaches students the necessary skills to be a nonprofit executive director that represents their organization and raises funds.

-This course focuses on integrating volunteers into the nonprofit environment: how to recruit volunteers, how best to use their time and skills, and how to make connections with volunteers who wield influence in local government.
+This course focuses on integrating volunteers into the nonprofit environment.
+Students learn how to recruit volunteers, how best to use their time and skills, and how to make connections with volunteers who wield influence in local government.

 Diversity in the Nonprofit Workforce:

-Students in this course consider some of the issues surrounding traditional workforces in areas of diversity, acceptance, and hiring.
-Emphasis lies with issues related to ethnocentrism and equal opportunity.
+Students in this course consider some of the issues which surround traditional workforces in the areas of diversity, acceptance, and hiring.
+These courses emphasize issues related to ethnocentrism and equal opportunity.

 Creating Financially Viable Nonprofits: